Sammybams/Payment-Fraud-Detection-Azure-AutoML/README.md

 pip install -r requirements.txt
 ```

-Train and Deploy your model using Azure AutoML
+Train and Deploy your model using Azure AutoML<br>
 (Get the URL and Key to your endpoint)
 ```
 coming soon.....